radiomicsgroup/dMRIMC/README.md

 - Synthesize the total signal (extracellular + intracellular) according to any PGSE protocol

 The generated signals can then be used to perform inference and obtain parametric maps of scans.
-In our publication we learn the forward model via maximum likelihood fitting in a leave-one-out fashion and
-TODO -- HERE I NEED TO TALK ABOUT THE MASSIVE DICTIONARY
+Note that in this repository as part of an example the segmented cells of a mouse histology sample are included in a zip file inside the `playgrounds` folder.
+All other files (such as trajectory files or signal files) are not included for practical reasons as the size would be too big to host here.

 ## License
 This repository is distributed under the **Attribution-NonCommercial-ShareAlike 4.0 International license** ([CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0)).
 Copyright (c) 2024, Fundació Privada Institut d’Investigació Oncològica de Vall d’Hebron (Vall d'Hebron Institute of Oncology (VHIO), Barcelona, Spain).
 All rights reserved.
 Link to license [here]().